The course of study for program participants is interdisciplinary, with a minimum total of six courses.

 Students must take four elective courses, three of which must be at or above the 200-level.
 For these four electives, at least one must be a humanities course, and one a social science course.
-Qualifying courses may come from the list provided below, or may include other courses not listed (new courses, special topics courses, and independent study) that have at least 50 percent of course content on Latino/as or Latino/a Studies and with term papers or other major projects focusing on this field.
+Qualifying courses may come from the sample list, or may include other courses not listed (new courses, special topics courses, and independent study) that have at least 50 percent of course content on Latino/as or Latino/a Studies and with term papers or other major projects focusing on this field.
 Language courses directly applicable to students' work in the certificate (e.g. in American indigenous languages or languages relevant to the study of Latino/a migrations to other areas of the Global South) can also be considered.
 Courses taken abroad with Latino/a Studies content that appear on the Duke transcript may also count toward the four elective course total.
 To determine if specific courses meet requirements for the certificate, students should consult the Program Coordinator.
 Students may take up to two elective courses for the certificate at UNC-Chapel Hill, following the 50 percent guideline above, in consultation with the Program.
 Students may also wish to take advantage of house courses offered on Latino/a Studies topics, although house courses cannot satisfy any requirement of the certificate.

 Capstone Course (1)

 All students will take the interdisciplinary capstone seminar — LSGS 495S (Capstone in Latino/a Studies in the Global South), or an equivalent advanced offering with Program approval, preferably in their senior year.